-Boston Public Schools Parent University: The Parent University is a system-wide family engagement initiative where parents take courses along four learning strands: Parents as Learners, Parents as Leaders, Parents as Advocates, and Parents as Teachers.
-Families First provides parent workshops in the Parents as Teachers track at both the larger Parent University convenings as well as at individual school sites in Boston.
+Boston Public Schools’ Parent University: Parent University is an opportunity for parents to sharpen their skills for one of life's most important and demanding roles.
+The program provides parents and caregivers with information about their vital responsibility in shaping children's lives.
+The Parent University sessions focus on child development, what children are learning in schools, advocacy, parent leadership, and effective parenting skills.
+Parents take courses along four learning strands: Parents as Learners, Parents as Leaders, Parents as Advocates, and Parents as Teachers.
+Families First provides parent workshops in the Parents as Teachers track at both district-wide Parent University convenings and at individual school sites in Boston.

-Brockton Parents' Academy: Parents' Academy was launched in 2006 by then-Superintendent of Schools Basan Nembirkow, with input from community agencies and members of his Community Advisory Board.
-The Parents' Academy offers workshops and programs on a monthly basis that strive to give parents the tools they need to assist their children as they learn and grow.
-Families First partners with Brockton Parents' Academy by providing workshops at their monthly convenings.
+Brockton Parents’ Academy: Parents' Academy was launched in 2006 and offers workshops and programs monthly that give parents the tools they need to assist their children as they learn and grow.
+As an important Parents’ Academy partner, Families First provides workshops at monthly convenings.

-Countdown to Kindergarten: Countdown to Kindergarten engages families, educators, and the community in a citywide effort to enhance early learning opportunities and to support the transition into kindergarten.
-Families First and Countdown to Kindergarten have developed a 3-part parenting workshop series on Transitioning to Kindergarten.
-The series combines both the social/emotional aspects of transitioning as well as the nuts and bolts of the kindergarten experience in the Boston Public Schools.
+Countdown to Kindergarten: Countdown to Kindergarten is a program of the Boston Public Schools (BPS) that engages families, educators, and the community in a citywide effort to enhance early learning opportunities and to support the transition into BPS kindergarten.
+In collaboration, Families First and Countdown to Kindergarten developed a 3-part parenting workshop series on making the transition to kindergarten smooth and successful.
+Families First brings its expertise in understanding the social/emotional aspects of the transition, while Countdown helps parents with the “nuts and bolts,” or logistical aspects, of a family’s first year in BPS.

 East Boston Collaborative for Families: Families First is a founding member of this collaborative, which seeks to bring together schools and community-based agencies to address issues of concern raised by families in East Boston.